Pickman123/Private-Projects/Wix Official Notifications (internal docs)/Account-Level Automation Implementation/Triggers/Creating Trigger From Quix Job.md

 A trigger from a Quix job allows you to run an automation action for every row in your Quix job's output.

 - **Site-level triggers:** Target specific sites based on data in each row.
-- **Account-level triggers:** Target users, sending notifications across workspaces or to specific recipients.
+- **Account-level triggers:** Send on-demand notifications to any user.

 The implementation includes steps on both the **Dev Center** and **Quix** platforms.